freiburgermsu/ROSSpy/README.rst

 Accessible content
 ----------------------

 A multitude of values are stored within the ``ROSSpy`` object, and can be subsequently used in a workflow.
-The complete list of content within the ``ROSSpy`` object can be identified and printed through the ``dir()`` function in the following example sequence:
+The complete list of content within the ``ROSSpy`` object can be identified and printed through the built-in ``dir()`` function in the following example sequence:

 .. code-block:: python